PdCure.org

 Clinical Trials:

-There is no standard process by which discoveries are taken from the university laboratory and commercialized by pharmaceutical corporations.
-The two dominant Parkinson's foundations (Parkinson Foundation and the Micheal J. Fox Foundation) readily admit they fund research for a cure but have no plan to develop the cure for use by patients.
-Typically a pharmaceutical company will license the University patent and run the treatment through FDA phase 1, 2 and 3 trials and then generate the manufacturing facilities to produce the drug.
-There have been no pharma companies who have shown interest in licensing the patent for PFFNB2 or in funding development (as of June 2024).
+There is no standard process by which drug discoveries are taken from the university laboratory and commercialized by pharmaceutical corporations.
+The two dominant Parkinson's foundations (Parkinson Foundation and the Micheal J. Fox Foundation) readily admit they fund research for a cure but have no plan to develop the cure for use by patients as they regard this to be the domain of the pharmaceutical companies.
+Typically a pharmaceutical company will license the University patent and run the treatment through FDA phase 1, 2 and 3 trials and also generate the manufacturing facilities to produce the drug.
+There have been no pharma companies who have shown interest in licensing the patent for PFFNB2 or in funding development (as of Dec 2024) nor is there any formal mechanism or process to inform pharmaceutical companies of the existance of a working treatment.
+One must hope that pharmaceutical companies stumble upon submissions to peer-reviewed journals.

 The National Plan to End Parkinson's Act:

-This bill directs the Secretary of Health and Human Services to form an advisory council to fund and motivate actions to find a cure.
+This bill directs the Secretary of Health and Human Services to form an advisory council to fund and motivate actions to find and promote a cure.

 National Plan to End Parkinson's Act